mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==

+= 3.26.3 xxx =
+* Enhancement: update select2 Javascript library to 4.0.13 to improve compatibility with other plugins that also use it

 = 3.26.2 January 11, 2024 =
 * Enhancement: updated logo